 In New Mexico an MVD hearing is a civil component attached to DWI.
 When you are arrested for DWI, law enforcement will provide you with a document entitled “Notice of Revocation.”
 You have ten days from the date of that notice to request a hearing regarding the administrative revocation of your license.

 Once you request a hearing regarding the administrative revocation of your license, your hearing will be held within 90 days of your notice, and in most cases will be scheduled very close to the 90-day deadline.
 In Albuquerque, these hearings are held at the Albuquerque Police Department.
 In other cities, they are held in MVD satellite offices or at law enforcement facilities.

 The hearings are conducted by MVD hearing officers.
 To request an MVD hearing please download this MVD Hearing Request Form.

 These hearings are informal, and the rules of evidence do not apply.
-The State must only meet its burden by a preponderance of evidence, rather than beyond a reasonable doubt as in criminal cases.
+The State must only meet its burden by a preponderance of the evidence, rather than beyond a reasonable doubt as in criminal cases.

 The issues at an MVD hearing are limited to the following: